Fed-Ilucha/TIC_TAC_TOE/README.md

 # TIC_TAC_TOE
-the final practical task for the zero module
+the final practical task for the zero unit